Quick Start Guide

 Figure 1: Frequency Plan- Region: Select the frequency band that matches your country/region.

 Frequency plan details are typically managed by the network server to which the Basics Station connects.
-WisDM retains Region/Channel capabilities solely for compatibility checks; it does not push frequency plans to gateways in Basics Station mode.
+WisDM retains Region/Channel capabilities solely for compatibility checks.
+It does not push frequency plans to gateways in Basics Station mode.

 Basics Station Server Setup